atomix/atomix/README.md

 ```java
 ClusterConfig cluster = new DynamicClusterConfig();
 ```

+Once the local node has been started, simply adding or removing nodes from the observable `DynamicClusterConfig` may cause the replica's configuration to be updated.
+However, it's important to remember that as with commands, configuration changes must go through the cluster leader and be replicated to the rest of the cluster.
+This allows CopyCat to ensure that logs remain consistent while nodes are added or removed, but it also means that cluster configuration changes may not be propagated for some period of time after the `ClusterConfig` is updated.

 ### Creating the CopyCatContext
 CopyCat replicas are run via a `CopyCatContext`.
 The CopyCat context is a container